ccahill1117/cypress-report-archiving-template/README.md

 ## What is this project?

 > This project is a walkthrough and open-source template that (hoepfully) can help you get started quickly to :
-* Launch and deploy a web application
+* Launch and deploy a web application (AWS CodePipeline)
-* Write tests for your web application
+* Write tests for your web application (Cypress)
-* Save your e2e tests as reports
+* Save your e2e tests as reports (Mochawesome)
-* Send you notifications when your tests have finished
+* Send you notifications when your tests have finished (AWS SNS)

 ## About this project